ruby/www.ruby-lang.org/en/installation/index.md

 $ sudo make install
 {% endhighlight %}

-In default, this will install Ruby into `/usr/local`.
-To change, pass `--prefix=DIR` option to `./configure` script.
+By default, this will install Ruby into `/usr/local`.
+To change, pass the `--prefix=DIR` option to the `./configure` script.

-Although using the third party tools or package managers is better idea, because installed Ruby won't be managed by any tools.
+Using the third party tools or package managers might be a better idea, though, because the installed Ruby won't be managed by any tools.

 [rvm]: http://rvm.io/